 - Signs of red or swollen gums in and around the impacted tooth

 - Wider gaps between the impacted neighbouring teeth

 When an impacted tooth remains in the gum, you’re risking serious infections.
 Another complication is what’s known as malocclusion, which refers to misalignment of teeth.
 Your neighbouring teeth may shift out of its position, reducing confidence in your smile.
 Read here to learn more about the problems caused by malocclusion.

 If you’re experiencing dental overcrowding, it is likely the tooth needs to be removed.
-Contact us at Garran Dental today and let our exceptional dentists support you on your way to restoring your oral health.
+Contact our dentists in Garran today and let our exceptional dentists support you on your way to restoring your oral health.
 Contact us today!